learn-co-curriculum/git-basics-readme/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Git is telling you that this is a brand new repository and right now Git
+Git is telling we that this is a brand new repository and right now Git
-isn't keeping track of any of the files in your directory.
+isn't keeping track of any of the files in our directory.

-Whenever you want to check the status of your Git repository –– which
+Whenever we want to check the status of our Git repository –– which
-you'll probably do quite often –– type `git status`.
+we'll probably do quite often –– type `git status`.

 ## Recognize How to Keep Track of Files with `git add`

-Currently the files in your repository are not being tracked by Git just yet.
+Currently the files in our repository are not being tracked by Git just yet.
-You have to explicitly tell Git about all the files you want it to keep track
+We have to tell Git about all the files we want it to keep track
-of and consider as part of your project.
-You can do this by adding the files
+of and consider as part of our project.
+We can do this by adding the files
 to our Git repository with `git add <filename or path>`.
 To add our new
 `README.md` to the repository and check the status, we would type: